skrey/yellow-extensions/features/contact/README.md

 ## How to use a contact page

 The contact page is available on your website as `http://website/contact/`.
-The webmaster receives alls contact emails.
+The webmaster receives all contact messages.
 The webmaster's email is defined in file `system/settings/system.ini`.
 You can set a different `Author` and `Email` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 To show a contact form on other pages use a `[contact]` shortcut.
 You can also add a link to the contact page somewhere on your website.

 ## How to restrict a contact page

 It's best if you restrict links, then no messages with clickable links will be sent.
 Open file `system/settings/system.ini` and change `ContactLinkRestriction: 1`.
 This blocks many unwanted contact messages.
 You can also configure keywords in the spam filter, luckily, many spammers send the same message multiple times.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
-Users are not allowed to configure an own email address, the webmaster receives all contact messages.
+Users are not allowed to configure an email, all contact messages go to the webmaster.

 ## Settings